 - A legible copy of the completed claim form, in accordance with billing guidelines. - A letter detailing the problem, any claim denials, and any steps taken to correct the situation. - A copy of the Explanation of Medical Benefits form, as applicable.

 Submit extraordinary claims to:

-ForwardHealth Managed Care Extraordinary Claims PO Box 6470 Madison WI 53716-0470 or SSI HMO for more information about billing other health insurance sources.
+ForwardHealth Managed Care Extraordinary Claims PO Box 6470 Madison WI 53716-0470

 Medicaid as Payer of Last Resort